 GSK in Dungarvan installed a 6-tonne biomass steam boiler

-GSK in Dungarvan, County Waterford is a pharma company and is one of the largest employers in the South East of Ireland, employing up to 750 people.
+GSK in Dungarvan, County Waterford is a pharma company.
+It is one of the largest employers in the South East of Ireland, employing up to 750 people.
 The facility manufacturers a variety of over-the-counter pharmacy and oral-care products exporting to more than 70 countries worldwide.

 The biomass boiler at GSK Dungarvan has cut the sites carbon footprint by over 5,500 tonnes of CO2.

 “The carbon footprint of the site dropped literally 33% overnight.
-We are saving maybe €500,000 per year on what we would be paying if we were buying oil, so it’s been very positive”, remarks Liam.
-The renewable energy heating system allows the Co Wexford plant compete within the group for more manufacturing lines, as GSK have sustainability as one of the criteria in selecting where to manufacture drugs.
+We are saving maybe €500,000 per year on what we would be paying if we were buying oil, so it’s been very positive”, says Liam.
+The renewable energy heating system allows the Co Wexford plant to compete within the group for more manufacturing lines.
+GSK have sustainability as one of the criteria in selecting where to manufacture drugs.
 This, in turn, makes the site more secure.

 GSK source the wood chip for the 4MW biomass locally.
 The boiler demonstrates that the move to bioenergy is a very cost-effective alternative to fossil fuels.